Rus268/ML_Assign1/README.md

 ## Using Python Virtual Environment

-In case the above method does not work or the method above does not work you can create a new Python virtual environment using the provided requirements.txt
+In case the above method does not work or you know what you are doing you can create a new Python virtual environment and install the required dependencies using the provided requirements.txt.

 If you prefer to use requirements.txt or if the above method does not work, you can create a new Python virtual environment and install the dependencies from requirements.txt.